solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 changelog serves as a reference, enabling concurrent updates to the tree.

-A concurrent Merkle tree is a Merkle tree that stores a secure changelog of the most recent changes along with their root hash and the proof to derive it.
-When multiple transactions in the same slot try to modify leaf data, the changelog can be used as a source of truth to allow for concurrent changes to be made to the tree.

 How does the concurrent Merkle tree achieve this?
 In a standard Merkle tree, only the root hash is stored.
 However, a concurrent Merkle tree includes extra